hwclass/hwclass-dev/_posts/mcp-an-opportunity-to-renew-the-foundations-of-ai-application-architecture.md

 And list goes on ...

-For more, just check [this source](https://blog.pixelfreestudio.com/how-to-use-webassembly-for-ai-and-data-science-on-the-web/), I am pretty sure you will like it a lot.
+For more, just check **[this source](https://blog.pixelfreestudio.com/how-to-use-webassembly-for-ai-and-data-science-on-the-web/)**, I am pretty sure you will like it a lot.
 Why, the reason basically WASM has the biggest potentiality in terms of providing pace, rather than sth. different by just converting any (code) source into a binary representation of that code and make it run natively with just 1 (but huge) addition: What you built will `run everywhere`.
-Like how Java was promising for back in the days: [Write once, run everywhere](https://en.wikipedia.org/wiki/Write_once,_run_anywhere).
+Like how Java was promising for back in the days: **[Write once, run everywhere](https://en.wikipedia.org/wiki/Write_once,_run_anywhere)**.

 ### Innovating Deployment: Short-Living, On-Demand Serverless Containers

 Traditional deployment models rely heavily on either fully-fledged containers or serverless functions.
 However, MCP's dynamic and context-driven nature calls for a hybrid approach: short-living, on-demand serverless containers that combine the best of both worlds.
+I guess **[Fly Machines](https://fly.io/docs/machines/overview/)** by **[Fly.io](https://fly.io/)** us such a product, also just imagine you combine it with **[Unikernels](http://unikernel.org/)**, which only includes the application code and only host libraries / packages which is needed, that's it.
+I cannot imagine the latency and / performance aspect of this authentic configuration for having flying serverless(es).

-These lightweight containers spin up quickly to handle specific tasks or events triggered by MCP clients and shut down immediately after, optimizing resource usage and cost efficiency.
+So these lightweight containers can spin up quickly to handle specific tasks or events triggered by MCP clients and shut down immediately after, optimizing resource usage and cost efficiency.
 Unlike long-running containers or purely function-based serverless models, this approach offers greater flexibility and control, supporting complex workloads while maintaining the scalability and low maintenance benefits of serverless computing.
 It also facilitates rapid iteration and deployment of MCP servers, critical for evolving AI applications.

-And everyone know this: Booting serverless code is faster than spinning up containers, I am still not sure how it would be more performant to spin up a on-deman function (as a serverless function) within a well-controlled container which will die once it does its job.
-So it is basically running `SIGINT` / `SIGTERM` [in the function](https://nodejs.org/api/process.html#signal-events) and run `docker compose down some-serverless-function-container` command, right?
+And everyone is aware of this: Booting serverless code is faster than spinning up containers, I am still not sure how it would be more performant to spin up a on-deman function (as a serverless function) within a well-controlled container which will die once it does its job.
+So it is basically running `SIGINT` / `SIGTERM` **[in the function](https://nodejs.org/api/process.html#signal-events)** and run `docker compose down some-serverless-function-container` command, right?
+As you can also see an example of this in wild world: How to **[delete a machine](https://fly.io/docs/machines/api/machines-resource/#delete-a-machine-permanently)** permanently with Machines API.

 ### Conclusion: Renewing Foundations for the AI Era